A Topic Coverage Approach to Evaluation of Topic Models: Introduction

+The measures of coverage are a basis of a coverage experiment -- their reliability determines the reliability of the results, and ease of their construction influences the feasibility of the experiments.
+Therefore the main contribution of our work consists of the new measures of topic coverage.
+Measure of coverage proposed in \citinl{Chuang2013} matches model topics with reference topics via a probabilistic model fitted on data derived from human scores of topic matching.
+However, the model and the process of its construction are complex, the topic matching scores are crowdsourced from non-experts asked to assess similarity of scientific topics, and the measure is not validated.
+While the described measure may be used to demonstrate the coverage approach and the related visualization apparatus, it is hard to reproduce and not suitable for calculation of reliable coverage scores.

-The first proposed measure of coverage, described in Section \ref{section:supmeasures}, matches model topics with reference topics by means of supervised approximation of human intuition of topic matching.
-We describe a procedure of building a binary classifier for topic matching and show how standard classification models and a small set of distance-based features can be used to accurately approximate human matching scores.
+We propose a conceptually simple measure of coverage, described in Section \ref{section:supmeasures}, that matches model and reference topics using a standard binary classifier based on a small set of distance-based features.
+The classifier is trained on a dataset of topic pairs labeled by trained annotators acquainted with the topic semantic, and it achieves matching performance close to human agreement.

-The second measure of coverage, described in Section \ref{section:cdc}, is unsupervised and designed to approximate the previous supervised measure.
+Supervised measures of coverage rely on human annotation of topic pairs, a time-consuming process that hinders quick application of these measures on new datasets.
+Therefore an important contribution of this paper is the measure described in Section \ref{section:cdc}, which is the first unsupervised measure of coverage.
 It uses topic distance as a criterion for topic matching and operates by integrating a range of coverage scores calculated for a range of distances.
-We show that this measure has a very high rank correlation with the supervised coverage, which makes it applicable for model selection by way of ranking a set of topic models.
-This contribution is valuable since the unsupervised measure can be effortlessly deployed to new model evaluation settings.
-Furthermore, the measure is based on the construction of a curve that describes the dependance of model's coverage on distance-based criterion of topic matching.
-This curve, as we demonstrate on concrete examples, is a useful tool for visual analysis and comparison of topic models.
+We show that this measure has a very high rank correlation with our supervised measure.
+The unsupervised measure can be effortlessly deployed on new datasets and used for model selection and evaluation by way of ranking a set of topic models.
+Furthermore, the measure is based on a curve that is a useful tool for visual analysis and comparison of topic models.

-The second part of the contributions pertains to the experiments based on the datasets and the measures of coverage.
-Model evaluation experiments lead to findings about topic models and to recommendations for their application in topic discovery.
-The experiments relating topic coverage to other model evaluation approaches show that coverage is a distinct property of topic models, and demonstrate the application of coverage measures for the analysis of other measures of model quality.
+The two proposed measures have applications beyond coverage, which we demonstrate in Section \ref{sect:cov4stabil} by adapting them to measure model stability.
+The stability measure based on supervised matching provides an experimental support for the interpretation of stability as the property of consistent uncovering of the same concepts.
+The stability measure based on the adaptation of the unsupervised coverage measure correlates almost perfectly with a standard stability measure while being much faster to compute.